Explosion at world’s largest railyard in Nebraska prompts evacuations because of heavy toxic smoke

 Authorities evacuated everyone within a one-mile radius of the explosion in the western end of the railyard because of the smoke, and U.S. Highway 30 was closed between North Platte and Hershey.
 Interstate 80 wasn’t affected by the smoke.
 It wasn’t immediately clear how many homes were included in the mostly rural area that was evacuated on the edge of the city.
 North Platte, which is about 230 miles (370 kilometers) east of Denver and about 250 miles (400 kilometers) west of Omaha, has a population of about 23,000.

-The North Platte Fire Department said in a post on X at 1:25 p.m. that the fire has been contained.
+The North Platte Fire Department said in a post on X at 1:25 p.m. that the fire had been contained.
 The department said the evacuations were done because of the fire at the railyard involved “heavy toxic smoke.”
 Fire officials didn’t immediately respond to a call seeking more details.

 One of the containers involved was carrying perchloric acid, which is used in explosives as well as a variety of food and drug products, Tysver said.
 The car that exploded had been stationary for a couple hours beforehand, authorities said.